Emergency Action Plan 2024

 They are networked with crisis lines across the state and the nation.
 Regardless of where you are calling from, they will be able to connect you, or the person you are helping, with local crisis support in their area.
 There are a number of nationally-based resources that individuals can reach out to 24/7.
 This is helpful information to know outside of regular office hours, when Counseling Services staff may not be available to assist.

-If a Bomb Threat is received, do and complete the following checklist:
+If a Bomb Threat is received, complete the following checklist:

 1. ______ Keep the caller on the line as long as possible.